OpenVisualCloud/Media-Transport-Library/doc/configuration_guide.md

  **sch_session_quota (int):** The quota unit in 1080p59 yuv422_10bit for one single scheduler(core), (optional).
 Default it will use the quota define in the lib.

  **rss_mode (string):** `"none", "l3_l4", "l3"` (optional).
 Default it will be detected by lib.

+ **log_file (string):** set log file for mtl log.
+If you're initiating multiple RxTxApp processes simultaneously, please ensure each process has a unique filename path.
+Default the log is writing to stderr.